axondeepseg/axondeepseg/docs/source/documentation.rst

 To install Miniconda, go to the `Miniconda installation website <https://conda.io/miniconda.html>`_ and click on the Python 3.x version installer compatible with your Windows system (64 bit recommended).
-After the download is complete, execute the downloaded file, and follow the graphical user interface instructions.
+After the download is complete, execute the downloaded file, and follow the instructions.
 If you are unsure about any of the installation options, we recommend you use the default settings.

-Git (Optional)
+Git (optional)
 -------------------------------------------------------------------------------
 Git is a software version control system.
-Because AxonDeepSeg is hosted on GitHub, a service that hosts Git repositories, having Git installed on your system can allow you to download the most up-to-date development version of AxonDeepSeg from the command line of your operating system, as well as contribute to the project.
+Because AxonDeepSeg is hosted on GitHub, a service that hosts Git repositories, having Git installed on your system allows you to download the most up-to-date development version of AxonDeepSeg from a terminal, and also allows you to contribute to the project if you wish to do so.

 Although an optional step (AxonDeepSeg can also be downloaded other ways, see below), if you want to install Git, please follow instructions for your operating system on the